David C. Munson Jr. named RIT’s 10th president

 “On behalf of RIT and the Greater Rochester-Finger Lakes region, I welcome Dr. Munson and his wife, Nancy, to our community,” Destler said.
 “The naming of a new president is an exciting time for RIT students, faculty and staff, as well as our alumni, family and friends around the world.
 Dr. Munson has an impressive record of accomplishments and brings skills, expertise and experience that will greatly benefit this university and further propel RIT as one of the great global universities.”

-To learn more about Munson’s credentials, including a curriculum vitae, go to http://www.rit.edu/presidentialsearch/.
+To learn more about Munson’s credentials, including a curriculum vitae, go to the RIT Office of the President website.